-In our 30-bed unit for men with substance use disorder, we employ evidence-based medical and therapeutic practices.
+In our 30-bed unit for men with substance use disorders, we employ evidence based medical and therapeutic practices.
 Cognitive behavioral therapy encourages the client to examine his beliefs and preconceived notions.
 This therapy method addresses the whole person and the situation he is coming from.
-That may include housing, family, employment, health problems, and other issues that contribute to addiction.
+That may include housing, family, employment, health problems and other issues that contribute to addiction.

 Every day, our trained counselors and peer support coaches guide clients through life skills training, recovery planning, and drug and alcohol education with individual and group counseling.
 Twelve-step meetings are part of the program, and clients are encouraged to continue attending after discharge.
 Case management includes assistance with transitional housing, community resources and outpatient services.

 Residential admission is first come, first served from people who are at our facility on weekdays from 8 a.m. until 4 p.m.; the lobby is open from 8 a.m. to 5 p.m.
 The number of people we can admit on any given day depends on the availability of beds.
 Intake is closed on the weekend.